BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2020_short_notes.md

 22/11/2020
 ---
 Yesterday I actually spent all day without a computer 👍.
 In the morning I went to Bialystok to get my master's diploma, then - when I came back - I took a 2-hour walk, ate dinner, talked to my parents and a colleague, who now lives with me and only in the evening sat down to the computer 😝.
 It was good Saturday 👌!

+23/11/2020
+---
+Cool Sunday - quiet and peaceful 🙂.
+I was at both services, took a 5 km walk and spent a good time with my family 🤗🤗.

+24/11/2020
+---
+Finally, my laptop came from a client and I can start programming 🤣!
+Yesterday I spent the whole day at home and I do not have much to say 😝.
+The last days are very quiet in my life 👍.

+25/11/2020
+---
+Yesterday, not much happened again.
+I said goodbye to my short-term roommate, who lived with me for a week because he has already returned to his home 😛.
+But today the second roommate is coming, so I don't have time for boredom 😅.
+Today I also start blogging challenge.
+Actually, I started it 2 days earlier because I prefer to have the materials in advance if something urgent happens.

+26/11/2020
+---
+Yesterday I had a very good day 🤗!
+It was mainly due to the fact that I was writing with my friend, who I like more than others 🤫.
+Besides, I was approached by a boss from one of the previous companies for which I was a subcontractor and we will probably negotiate a job with them.

+27/11/2020
+---
+Once again, I had a very good day 👍!
+Thank God for his blessing!
+I could be at the evening service and then my cousin visited me and we talked together with my brother, his wife and our parents 🙂.

+28/11/2020
+---
+Friday, like every last day, went by very quickly.
+In the evening I was at a prayer meeting in the church and then I spent the evening with friends.
+We sat and talked about various things 😝.
+Today is Saturday and just today I have a few plans that I would like to realize, so I will write them: run at least 5 km, finish the todo list for this week, move the domain to another service, write 2-3 articles to blogging challenge 💪.

+29/11/2020
+---
+I managed to realize the whole yesterday's plan 🤗👍.
+I had a very big sleeping problem today...
+Once I couldn't fall asleep because my nephew, who was crying downstairs, kept waking me up, and twice - I woke up several times at night.
+Even now it is 5:45 a.m. and my alarm clock will ring in 15 minutes.
+Okay, as far as today is concerned, it's Sunday and as a standard, I don't plan anything except to visit my aunt who has a birthday 🥳🥳!